Best daily deals

 The Beats Fit Pro noise canceling true wireless earbuds in purple lay in the open charging case against a black fabric background.

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

 The Beats Fit Pro is a great set of workout earbuds for those who swap between iOS and Android.

 If you want all of the premium software features that you get with the AirPods (3rd gen) in a more athletic package, consider the Beats Fit Pro instead.
-Like the Fit Pro includes active noise canceling and little wings that extend from the earbuds to keep them in place.
+The Fit Pro includes active noise canceling and little wings that extend from the earbuds to keep them in place.
 This is a more compact design than the Beats Powerbeats Pro and with the Fit Pro, you get things like spatial audio and much better ANC than the Studio Buds.
 The Beats Fit Pro currently costs $159 at Amazon.

 What if you don’t have an iPhone?